mhmoudalaskalany/AspNetCore_CleanArchitecture/README.md

 - Refactor BaseService to remove the inputs to the service
 - Add https://www.flagsmith.com/
 - Use https://youtube.com/shorts/NLopFJ-EtKA?feature=share
+- Token Management With Identity Provider with OAuth 2
 # Installation

 - clone the repository